Tell me more ×

-Its fairly easy now to run headless from scratch with an RPi,
+It's fairly easy now to run headless from scratch with a Raspberry Pi.

-One area it might be an issue though is debugging issues with devices that have been added to the RPi.
+One area that might have an issue though is debugging issues with devices that have been added to the Raspberry Pi.
 Often you get indication of these problems in the messages that scroll through during boot.

 Are these messages echoed anywhere - to a log - or are they only available if you connect a monitor during boot?